Derailed (Ugly Betty): Plot

+At the Suarez home, Hilda cuts her father's hair as Justin stresses over a blizzard approaching the city that could threaten him getting to see Hairspray tonight.
+Ignacio tells Hilda that he does not know if inviting Santos to the musical is a good idea, but Hilda insists that Santos wants to spend to more time with his son.
+Later that evening, as Santos, Justin and Hilda hop on the subway to go to the show, Justin stresses even more when suddenly the power starts flickering and tells Hilda that he is mostly upset because his father is going to miss that wonderful experience.
+So Justin stands up, takes off his coat and puts on his own version of the 2003 Tony Award winner.
+All eyes in the subway car are on Justin until a man tells him that they have seen enough, which prompts Santos to stand up and tells him that he is going to let his son finish and that he had better clap when it is over.

+Claire goes to see Bradford and tells him that she is going to turn herself in, but Bradford screams for her not to, but she insists that she has to.
+As she arrives home Daniel waits for her, having learned from Grace that Claire's blue Aston Martin was at the murder scene, just as Betty mentioned earlier.

 Awards

 Rebecca Romijn submitted this episode for consideration in the category of "Outstanding Supporting Actress in a Comedy Series" on her behalf for the 2007 Emmy Awards.
 Lucy Liu also chose this episode for submission in consideration of her work in the category of "Outstanding Guest Actress in a Comedy Series".

 Contest

 This episode was a tie-in with a contest in which Ashley Jensen's character, Christina, must come up a designer outfit that was created by viewers at home.
 The winning design was unveiled in this episode.
 On February 8, 2007 Ricardo Rodriguez of Fort Lauderdale, Florida was announced as the winner.